 - Physical therapy: Exercises targeting the muscles of the hip to improve strength and flexibility.

-- Assistive devices: Use of crutches or cane.
+- Assistive devices: Use of crutches or a cane.

 In limited instances, surgical removal of the bursa may be recommended.
-The hip can function normally without the bursa.
-Arthroscopic removal of the bursa, a minimally invasive technique, is an option.
+The hip can function normally without the bursa, and arthroscopic removal of the bursa is a minimally-invasive procedure that works quite well for relieving pain and enhancing mobility.
 Patients are generally up and walking the day following the procedure, with or without an assistive device.